1970s

 Love the Ultimate Affirmation 1980-81

 Dr. Leo Buscaglia, also known as the Love Doctor, taught at the University of Southern California.
-At the end of the 1960s he started a course where students could openly discuss their experiences with big life topics, such as life, death, responsibilty, sex, and the future.
+At the end of the 1960s he started a course where students could openly discuss their experiences about big life topics, such as life, death, sex, and the future.
 This experiment influenced his lecture, which focused on love and human relationships.

 “Perfect love is rare indeed - for to be a lover will require that you continually have the subtlety of the very wise, the flexibility of the child, the sensitivity of the artist, the understanding of the philosopher, the acceptance of the saint, the tolerance of the scholar and the fortitude of the certain.”